qdzlug/ironbank-pipeline/stages/functional_testing/README.md

 4. **Pod Monitoring**: Monitors the pod's status for 3 minutes.
 If the pod consistently fails or runs, it breaks out of the monitoring loop early.
 5. **Pod Description**: Describes the pod to fetch details about its deployment and potential issues.
 6. **Fetch Pod Logs**: Retrieves the logs of the deployed pod.
-7. **Error Handling**: If the pod doesn't reach the "Running" or "Completed" state, the script fetches details about the Liveness and Readiness probes, if they exist.
+7. **Error Handling**: If the pod doesn't reach the "Running" or "Completed" state, scripts errors and instructs to look into pod logs, events, and exec logs

 ### Cleanup